Panduhs/iX-Class-Project/README.md

 - Most tickets are bought for friday, however, and dip for saturday, other than that there is little variation
 - When we look at average tickets sold for weekdays there is far less variation
 - There are bus tickets sold than shuttle tickets

+### Relationships between Variables
+- There is little meaningful correlation between variables in this data set